SFDO-Tooling/CumulusCI/cli/README.md

     Commands:
-      clone_tag          Create one tag referencing the same commit as... master_to_feature  Attempts to merge a commit on the master... release            Create a release in Github
+      clone_tag          Create one tag referencing the same commit as... commit_status      Set the Github Commit Status for the current... master_to_feature  Attempts to merge a commit on the master... release            Create a release in Github
       release_notes      Generates release notes by parsing Warning,...

 cumulusci github release --help

+    Detected build information: {}
     Usage: cumulusci github release [OPTIONS] VERSION COMMIT

       Create a release in Github